 I’m not a medical doctor or therapist.
 Yet, I’m a person who carries insights into how and why hallucinogenic therapy holds such enormous potential.
 I have personally experienced hallucinogens hundreds of times, primarily with LSD and psilocybin.
 I’ve encountered the inner, transforming experience of reaching a state of mind that’s powerfully self-illuminating.
 We are in critical need of bold approaches.
 During a downward spiraling epidemic of opioid addiction and chronic mental health issues, we need new solutions.
 Psychedelics may offer a solution.
 Here I’ll cover some plausible speculations as to why these experiences can be exceptionally healing.

-In the 1950’s, Canada was trying to solve a problem very similar to what America is presently faced with but it wasn’t opioid or heroin addiction; it was alcoholism.
-Rather than re-employing past strategies that showed little promise of success, they chose a radically different approach; they used a powerful new psychoactive compound that was discovered a few years earlier.
-They used LSD.
-Clinicians knew it would be a controversial decision so they chose a location in a far western province to conduct their research, which included administering a powerful drug to those who knowingly consented to the novel treatment.
+In the 1950’s, Canada was trying to solve a problem very similar to what America is presently faced with but it wasn’t opioid or heroin addiction.
+It was alcoholism.
+Rather than re-employing past strategies that showed little promise of success, they chose a radically different approach.
+They used a powerful new psychoactive compound that was discovered a few years earlier.
+They used LSD for hallucinogenic therapy.
+Clinicians knew it would be a controversial decision so they chose a location in a far western province to conduct their research.
+Why?
+Because their research included administering a powerful drug to those who knowingly consented to the novel treatment.

 - Dyck, E. (2006).
 ‘Hitting highs at rock bottom’: LSD treatment for alcoholism, 1950–1970.
 Social History of Medicine, 19(2), 313-329.